IyadSultan/childhood_cancer_staging/README.md

 - Analyzes clinical criteria for staging based on the Toronto system
 - Calculates the appropriate stage based on identified criteria
 - Generates explanations for staging decisions
-- Outputs results to CSV files
+- Outputs results to CSV and markdown files
+- Supports Azure OpenAI API integration
+- Uses LangGraph for the workflow orchestration

 ## Requirements

 - Python 3.8+
-- OpenAI API key
+- Azure OpenAI API access
 - Required packages (see requirements.txt)

 ## Installation